alohastudy/alohastudy.github.io/index.md

 # Beyond the Basics
+After implementing the basic functionality, here are ideas for more advanced features:

   - Allow users to create/edit/delete spots
   - Allow users to create/edit/delete reviews
   - Search for spots by keyword